 - Emphasize that a collaboratively developed plan improves well-being and outcomes. - Provides care that is respectful and responsive to the individuals preferences, needs and values. - Ensuring that the person's values guide all clinical decisions

+Recognizes the expert within.
 Goal is to improve outcomes and encourage self-management for the long run.